juergs/ESPEasy-mega_BME680_TVOC_20210223/README.md

 ### This is V2-version with "optimized" tvoc-calculation.
 In comparison  to V1-calculation version, seems to be that the responsivity to changes
 Seems to be much more intensive to V1 also the cutdown when values enter baseline is also happening.
 The V2 seems not to be as reliable as V1-calculation.

-Comparison between V1 / V2 / MH-Z19B readings:
+Comparison between V1 / V2 / MH-Z19B (real CO2) readings:
 <img src="https://github.com/juergs/ESPEasy-mega_BME680_TVOC_20210223/blob/main/V1_V2_MHZ19.png" width="900">

 Responses and overshooting of V2 to fast TVOC change: